yauml/yauml/README.rst

 -------------

 This comes with a manual explaining all you need to know to use this script.
-For more information about the ``dot`` language and the the way to set up a template, see **Graphviz** documentation.
+For more information about the ``dot`` language and the way to set up a template, see **Graphviz** documentation.

 Installation